 Back at the famous Frauenkirche and Hauptmarkt, there is a “Glockenspiel” at noon every day.
 While it isn’t something to plan your entire day around, if you have never seen a Glockenspiel in Germany, it is fun to see if you are nearby at noon.
 Think of it kind of like an elaborate Cuckoo Clock type of “show.”

 In particular, this one has the “Running Men” clock, which was built in 1509!
-At noon, the animated figures come out, and at this particular one, pay tribute to Emperor Charles IV.
+At noon, the animated figures come out, and this particular one pays tribute to Emperor Charles IV.

 Nuremberg is a wonderful city to explore.
 Luckily, most of the Altstadt can be done completely by foot and for free, making it a perfect town for budget travelers and historians alike.